kamni/dutch-words/README.md

-# Dutch Word Frequencies
+# Dutch Words

-This provides a list of top Dutch words for the purposes of personal study.
+This provides a list of top 10,000 Dutch words for the purposes of personal study, based on word frequencies from the *Projekt Deutscher Wortschatz* from the Universität Leipzig.

 ## Data License